Twrch Trwyth: Culhwch and Olwen

 Twrch is named as the son of Prince Taredd (Taredd Wledig), transformed by God for his sins into the form of a swine (hwch); he has venom-dripping bristles, and carries a comb, a pair of scissors, and a razor on his head between his ears.

 Culhwch is assigned the task (anoeth; pl. anoetheu) by Ysbaddaden, the giant whose daughter Olwen Culhwch seeks, of obtaining the comb and scissors from Twrch's head.
 Later in the story it transpires there is also a razor secreted there.
 These implements are then to be used to cut and treat Ysbaddaden's hair (most of the tasks on the giant's long list are ultimately to do with this ceremony of hair-cutting).
 Further, Ysbaddaden states that the only hound who can hunt Twrch is Drudwyn, the whelp of Greid, and then goes on to list the requirements of the leash, collar, and chain needed to hold the dog, and Mabon ap Modron who must be recruited as the sole person capable of handling this dog Drudwyn for the hunt.
 Additional dogs (the two whelps of the bitch Rhymhi, which will need leashes; also Aned and Aethlem) will be needed to hunt the boar, as well as additional manpower and accoutrements.
-Although the sword (cledyf) of Wrnach the giant is prescribed as the sole weapon capable of killing the boar, (Note: The reconstructed form *Gwrnach, supposed by John Rhys and T. F. O'Rahilly has since fallen out of favor, (Bromwich & Evans 1992).) it is used by Arthur's men to commit murder of the giant, but does not get used upon the boar (Note: The boar is driven off the cliff, see below.)
+Although the sword (cledyf) of Wrnach the giant is prescribed as the sole weapon capable of killing the boar, (Note: The reconstructed form *Gwrnach, supposed by John Rhys and T. F. O'Rahilly has since fallen out of favour, (Bromwich & Evans 1992).) it is used by Arthur's men to commit murder of the giant, but does not get used upon the boar (Note: The boar is driven off the cliff, see below.)
 Ultimately Ysbaddaden calls on Culhwch to seek out Arthur, Culhwch's cousin, to help him hunt Twrch.